Creating a site on Kubernetes using the Skupper CLI

 • The skupper CLI is installed.

-• The Skupper controller is running on the Kubernetes cluster you are running or you are running on a platform.
+• The Skupper controller is running on the Kubernetes cluster.

 Procedure